 There is no public market for our shares and an investment in our shares will have very limited liquidity.
 There are significant restrictions and limitations on your ability to have any of your shares of our common stock redeemed under our share redemption program and, if you are able to have your shares redeemed, it may be at a price that is less than the price you paid and the then-current market value of the shares.
-Our board of directors may amend, suspend or terminate our share redemption program if in its reasonable judgement it deems such actions to be in our best interest and the best interest of our stockholders.
+Our board of directors may amend or suspend our share redemption program if in its reasonable judgement it deems such actions to be in our best interest and the best interest of our stockholders.
 Although our board of directors has the discretion to suspend our share redemption program, our board of directors will not terminate our share redemption program other than in connection with a liquidity event which results in our stockholders receiving cash or securities listed on a national securities exchange or where otherwise required by law.

 Due to the risks involved in the ownership of real estate investments, there is no assurance of any return on your investment in, and you may lose some or all of your investment.